KNX created two different types of accounts:

 - personal account

 - organization account

 Both account types can be linked to each other so that ‘persons’ can be linked to an ‘organization’ and detached from it if they leave the entity.
 In that way, companies can centralize all purchased licenses, offers, orders, and invoices in the ‘organization account’ to protect their ownership and privacy by reducing the access rights of the linked 'personal accounts': Roles & access rights in organizations

 A fictive example will help you understand:

 Suppose a customer named ‘Oscar Mouse’ works for his own organization ‘Engineer talent’.
 Moreover, he has three ‘employees’ working for his company.

 Consequently, ‘Oscar Mouse’ and his three ‘employees’ need to create each a ‘personal account’ and ‘Engineer talent’ needs to be registered as an ‘organization account’.

-Both type of accounts will then be linked (via invitation) like shown in this picture:
+Both types of accounts will then be linked (via mail invitation) like shown in this picture: